JumaJuiceTime/CairnHack/Bloodless Moon's Gaze/players-guide/vald.md

 ## Bronze
 **Bronze** is beautiful and _Iron_ is next to nonexistant, coming only from the stars.
 This is no bronze age analogue.

 _Iron_ contains the will of the stars.
 Myths and cults revere this star iron.
-Some cherish fragments in secret, but the ostentatious flaunt weapons and idols of _Iron_.
+Some cherish sidereal fragments in secret, but the ostentatious flaunt weapons and idols of _Iron_.
+Any _Iron_ displlayed will draw attention.

 ## The Sea of Stars
 Named for the frequent shooting stars that impact the sea.
 The Sea of Stars fosters the trade that allows the cities of its shores to flourish.